 - Score network risk, not just individual applicant risk

-Verdict: Organized fraud rings exploit the gap between individual-level screening — network analysis is the only tool that closes it.
-See Advanced Due Diligence: Safeguarding Hard Money Investments for the underwriting layer this feeds into.
+Verdict: Organized fraud rings exploit the gap in individual-level screening — network analysis is the only tool that closes it.
+See Advanced Fraud Detection Strategies for Private Mortgage Servicing for the full detection framework this feeds into.

 8. Occupancy Verification Tools